-5.1 Organization and Good Standing .
+5.1 Organization and Good Standing.
 Buyer is a corporation duly organized, validly existing and in good standing under the laws of the State of Texas with full corporate power, right and authority to own and lease the properties and assets it currently owns and leases and to carry on its business as such business is currently being conducted.

-5.2 Authorization of Agreement; No Violation; No Consents .
+5.2 Authorization of Agreement; No Violation; No Consents.
 This Agreement has been duly executed and delivered by Buyer.
-Except for the approval of Buyer’s Board of Directors and of Buyer’s senior lender(s), Buyer has the full corporate power and authority to enter into this Agreement, to make the representations, warranties, covenants and agreements made herein and to consummate the transactions contemplated hereby.
-Assuming the approval of Buyer’s Board of Directors and of its senior lender(s), neither the execution and delivery of this Agreement by Buyer nor the consummation by Buyer of the transactions contemplated hereby will conflict with, result in a breach, default or violation of, or require the consent of a third party under (a) the terms, provisions or conditions of the Certificate of Incorporation or Bylaws of Buyer or (b) to the knowledge of Buyer, any judgment, decree or order or any governmental permit, certificate, material agreement, license, law, statute, rule or regulation or any judgment, decree or order to which Buyer is a party or is subject, or to which the business, assets or operations of Buyer are subject, except for (i) Customary Post-Closing Consents and (ii) any conflict, breach, default or violation that would not have, individually or in the aggregate, a Material Adverse Effect.
+Buyer has the full corporate power and authority to enter into this Agreement, to make the representations, warranties, covenants and agreements made herein and to consummate the transactions contemplated hereby.
+The execution, delivery and performance of this Agreement and the consummation of the transactions contemplated hereby have been duly and validly authorized by all requisite corporate action on the part of Buyer.
+Neither the execution and delivery of this Agreement by Buyer nor the consummation by Buyer of the transactions contemplated hereby will conflict with, result in a breach, default or violation of, or require the consent of a third party under (a) the terms, provisions or conditions of the Certificate of Incorporation or Bylaws of Buyer or (b) to the knowledge of Buyer, any judgment, decree or order or any governmental permit, certificate, material agreement, license, law, statute, rule or regulation or any judgment, decree or order to which Buyer is a party or is subject, or to which the business, assets or operations of Buyer are subject, except for (i) Customary Post-Closing Consents and (ii) any conflict, breach, default or violation that would not have, individually or in the aggregate, a Material Adverse Effect.
 For purposes of this Agreement, the terms "knowledge," "known" or any similar term, as applied to Buyer shall mean the actual knowledge of the executive officers and key operational and management personnel of Buyer or other authorized agents of Buyer (to the extent employees or agents of an affiliate of Buyer) who reviewed information or otherwise performed due diligence in connection with Buyer's assessment and analysis of this transaction.

-5.3 Governmental Consents .
-To the knowledge of Buyer, no consent, action, approval or authorization of, or registration, declaration, or filing with, any Governmental Entity is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement by Buyer or Buyer's performance of the terms of this Agreement or the validity or enforceability hereof against Buyer, except for Customary Post-Closing Consents; provided, however, Buyer’s receipt of the Declaratory Order, as defined in Section 6.7, shall be a condition of Buyer’s obligation to proceed to Closing.
+5.3 Governmental Consents.
+To the knowledge of Buyer, no consent, action, approval or authorization of, or registration, declaration, or filing with, any Governmental Authority is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement by Buyer or Buyer's performance of the terms of this Agreement or the validity or enforceability hereof against Buyer, except for Customary Post-Closing Consents; provided, however, Buyer’s receipt of the Declaratory Order, as defined in Section 6.7, shall be a condition of Buyer’s obligation to proceed to Closing.

-5.4 Enforceability .
+5.4 Enforceability.
 This Agreement constitutes the legal, valid and binding obligation of Buyer enforceable against Buyer in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights generally and general principles of equity.